 The TCEQ Waste Permits Division developed the water balance cover guidance with input from landfill owners and operators, academia, and the public.
 A workshop was held in Austin on January 5, 2011, to present an overview of the guidance and offer technical presentations by experts on water balance cover design and monitoring.
-The presentations are listed below.
-(Please see the More Information section of this page for contact information to request a copy of a presentation).
+The presentations are listed below with the presenters' affiliations at the time of the workshop.
+Please contact us to request a copy of a presentation.

 - Field-Scale Evaluation of Lysimeters Versus Actual Caps: Effect on Percolation

 Milind V. Khire, Ph.D., P.E., Professor, Department of Civil and Environmental Engineering, Michigan State University

 - The USEPA's Alternative Cover Assessment Program (ACAP): Lessons Learned From the Field